-Most kids, much like most adults, cannot resist the desire of instant gratification.
+Most kids, much like most adults, cannot resist the desire for instant gratification.
 They eat the Marshmallow right away.

 But the test doesn’t stop there.
 The researchers also studied the success of those kids in the upcoming decades.
 As it turns out, the kids who resisted the Marshmallows were much more successful in terms of their education, money, and life satisfaction scores.

-The reason why these kids succeeded was their ability to resist their urge for instant gratification — they thought in long-term benefits.
-And their will-power helped them stay on course.
+The reason why these kids succeeded was their ability to resist their urge for instant gratification — they thought of long-term benefits.
+And their willpower helped them stay on course.

 Roughly speaking, they are too weak.